CircuitSetup/Remote/README.md

 Notes:
 - Buttons O.O/RESET need to configured for this function, see [here](#-holding-ooreset-when-fake-power-off).
 - The Remote has the highest Fake-Power priority.
-The TCD's TFC switch and Fake-Power control through HA/MQTT have lower priority.
+The TCD's TFC switch and Fake-Power control through HA/MQTT have lower priority; state changes are tracked but do not become effective until the Remote releases Fake-Power control.

 ## Home Assistant / MQTT